UPDATE: APPLICATIONS FOR THE OPEN CITY 2021 FELLOWSHIP ARE NOW CLOSED

 We are looking for writers eager to get their feet wet and their hands dirty covering New York City neighborhoods and writing about social justice issues – racial, class and gender equality.
-Each Fellow must adopt a specific neighborhood or community and a specific theme (i.e. mental health, COVID-19 issues, LGBTQ, gentrification, etc.) and write stories along these intertwined geographical/cultural and thematic beats.
+Each Fellow must adopt a specific neighborhood or community and a specific theme (i.e. mental health, COVID-19 issues, LGBTQ+ issues, gentrification, etc.) and write stories along these intertwined geographical/cultural and thematic beats.

 Open City is one of the projects of The Margins, the online publication of the Asian American Writers’ Workshop.
 It documents the pulse of metropolitan Asian America and Muslim America as it’s being lived on the streets of New York City right now.
 We’re looking for writers to create deft, engaging narratives that bring the face, name, place, and heart of the community to issues like gentrification, immigration, Islamophobia, community policing, and racial and gender discrimination.